google/filament/android/samples/README.md

 ## Android Studio

-You must use Android Studio 3.5 or higher.
+You must use Android Studio 3.6 RC 1 or higher.
 To open the project, point Studio to the `android` folder.
 After opening the project and syncing to gradle, select the sample of your choice using the drop-down widget in the toolbar.